Rabosa616/BSselector/project/twitch1.md

 objective:

-- present ERNI-services's BS selector
+- showcase ERNI-services's BS selector
 - provide _beginner level_ knowledge about BS & gWF and underlying, related concepts
 - understand why they are (or not) useful
 - help you decide if you need one (or not!), and the MOST suited